wombleton/gitlaw-nz/acts/U/Unsolicited Goods and Services Act 1975.md

 ##### 11 General penalty

-*   Every person who commits an offence against this Act for which no penalty is provided elsewhere than in this section is liable on summary conviction---
+*   Every person who commits an offence against this Act for which no penalty is provided elsewhere than in this section is liable on conviction---

     *   (a) in the case of an individual, to a fine not exceeding $500; or

     *   (b) in the case of a body corporate, to a fine not exceeding $1,000\.

+    Section 11: amended, on 1 July 2013, by [section 413][15] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 12 Offences by corporations